Parameter Widgets#

 Most parameter types accept arguments, which may be required and/or optional.

-These are passed in the args
+These are passed in the args field, in the form of an

 object in which the keys are the argument names, and the values are whatever JSON types